 Interest rate risk is related to the possible impact of general changes in market interest rates on the Company's interest income and expenses.

-Loans issued by the Company are with a fixed interest rate, similarly as LCD Bonds and other short-term loans received.
-At the end of the reporting year, interest rate risk applies only to finance lease liabilities with interest rates applied consisting of base rate and variable rate (6M Euribor, 3M Euribor), however the balance of these liabilities compared to other liabilities is not particularly significant.
+Loans issued by the Company are with a fixed interest rate, similarly as LCD Bonds and other short-term loans received, except for a loan from a bank, which is subject to the 3-month Euribor plus base rate.
+At the end of the reporting year, interest rate risk applies to the loan from bank and finance lease liabilities with interest rates applied consisting of base rate and variable rate (6M Euribor, 3M Euribor), however, the balance of these liabilities is less than a third compared to other liabilities, so changes in interest rates will most likely not have a significant impact on the Company's financial position.
+In addition, no increase in interest rates is not forecasted in 2024, and a slight decrease in rates is expected.
 Management of the Company monitors fluctuations of interest rates on regular basis and, if necessary, takes measures in order to minimize negative impact of interest rate fluctuations on Company's operations.